ihavenotomatoes/Yggdrasil-ng/docs/CKR.md

 System routes for all configured CIDRs are automatically installed when the TUN device starts and removed on shutdown.
 This works on Linux, Windows, and macOS.

-The list of CIDRs for each public key supports additional syntax when the ckr feature is enabled (bare IPv4/IPv6 addresses without a subnet prefix are recognised as /32 and /128 respectively; this also applies to addresses beginning with "\~" and "!"):
+The list of CIDRs for each public key supports additional syntax (bare IPv4/IPv6 addresses without a subnet prefix are recognised as /32 and /128 respectively; this also applies to addresses beginning with "\~" and "!"):

 Prefix an IPv4 or IPv6 address/subnet with "\~" (e.g. "\~0.0.0.0/1", "\~10.0.0.0/8", "\~2000::/3") to establish CKR tunnels without installing system routes for those prefixes.
 Use "inetv4" to include the full list of IPv4 internet prefixes (excluding internal networks) for both CKR and system routes; use "\~inetv4" for CKR tunnels only without system routes.